SOCIAL SIGNALPLAYBOOK

 tough market is when A players eat.
 I needed to.
 By the way, if you think that was fun for me to say, it wasn't because I know a lot of people.
 I don't want to say, 'Hey, you're a [ __ ] lo.'
 But I'm telling you, morale is low.
 This industry has a lot of pretenders.
 Every industry does.
 This one especially is good at it because when it's good, you need to be like a a rock and you can sell a home.
 Like you're not a human.
 Like you're literally like a piece of food can sell a home when it's hot.
 So just I need everybody to hear this.
 Morale is low by C, D, and F players in the real estate industry.
 If a players are [ __ ] hoping that the market stays down because it's weeding you the [ __ ] out.

-Challenging market conditions will reveal and eliminate weaker players, allowing top performers to succeed.
+Challenging market conditions will reveal and eliminate underperforming players, allowing top performers to excel.

 Original Context